98548J/98548J.github.io/docs/engineering/2023-06-08-ChassisPrototypeTests.md

 |:---:|:---:|:---:|
 |![Distance](/assets/engineering/Distance.jpg) | ![Contact](/assets/engineering/Contact.jpg) | ![HighCentered](/assets/engineering/HighCentered.jpg) |

-Below you can see the results of our barrier tests, each trial had 10 tests, the result of those 10 tests is shown in percentage as a success rate; higher is better.
+Below you can see the results of our barrier tests, each trial had 10 tests, and the result of those 10 tests is shown in percentage as a success rate; higher is better.

 (This test includes all 7 chassis, including the adjustable chassis):